kin-cheung/todoapp-backend/README.md

 # todoapp-backend

-This is the backend of the TODO app.
+This is the backend of TODO app.

 To deploy it manually, we need to use Serverless framework and execute the following command `serverless deploy -v`